COSHOCTON COUNTY

 Cooperdale (CA&C) - Moved a short distance from its original location.

 Coshocton (PCC&St.L) - Used as operations center for Ohio Central.
-This was the second station at this site having replaced an earlier PCC&St.L frame depot.
+This was the third station at this site having replaced an earlier PCC&St.L frame depot that burned in 1928.

 Fredericktown (B&O) - Moved from Fredericktown in Knox County.
 The original location of this station was on Mill Street just east of Main Street in Fredericktown.